 So, how did a Cornishman come to end his days in the deserts of Arizona more than 5000 miles from home?
 And was his death just a unfortunate tragedy or something far more sinister?

 On 17th May 1894 a report appeared in the Mesa Free Press, the newspaper for the Maricopa county of Arizona.
 It read:

 The bodies of two men were found a few days ago in the desert near the Congress mine.
 One of them left a note giving their names as William Rogers and Wm.
 McDonald.

 The bodies had been initially discovered in early May.
 In the days that followed more information about the circumstances surrounding the deaths and the contents of the note began to emerge.

 It was established that one of the men was William Rogers from Cornwall.

 William was born in Ashton near Breage in 1869.
 He came from a long line of miners.
-Both his father Francis and both his grandfathers worked underground.
+His father Francis and both his grandfathers worked underground.
 His parents, Francis Rogers and Thomasine Kitto, had grown up together in the village and married in 1854.
-William was their youngest of five children.
+William was the youngest of their five children.